lundgren-greg/lundgren-greg/README.md

 - 🌱 I’m currently learning React and TypeScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- ⚡ Fun fact: I had an encounter with a mountain lion the on 8/7/2024.

 <!---
 greg-lundgren/greg-lundgren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.